Travel in Israel is an Amazing Journey Through the Holy Land

 In the Christian Quarter of the Old City is the Church of the Holy Sepulchre.
 The site of the crucifixion and burial of Jesus Christ and the holiest site in the Christian faith.

-The Church of the Holy Sepulchre is headquarters to the Greek Orthodox Church of Jerusalem, but control of the church itself has been shared by several Christian denominations and secular entities for over 160 years.
+The Church of the Holy Sepulchre is the headquarters of the Greek Orthodox Church of Jerusalem, but control of the church itself has been shared by several Christian denominations and secular entities for over 160 years.

 Masses of people from all over the world make the pilgrimage to witness the place where Jesus was crucified, buried and more importantly, resurrected.